theajack/selon/README.md

 Get the original data

-The original BQL data is obtained, and its data changes will affect the BQL
+The original Selon data is obtained, and its data changes will affect the Selon

 'Return value: data'